Valeri-afk/chessproject/ui_framework/docs/ARCHITECTURE.md

 Overflow::HIDDEN acts as an ancestor clipping boundary during hit-testing.

-17. Focus
+Focus
-Focus is managed by InputManager.
+Focus is managed by InputSystem.

 A node must satisfy the relevant state requirements before receiving focus.